battre/autocomplete-attribute-explainer/README.md

 > flexibility).
 >
 > On top of that we need to cater for the more structured use cases and propose
-> the following new types:
+> the following new types (names TBD, the list of fields it not exhaustive):
 >
 > * `street-location` - This is what frequently goes into an `address-line1`.
 >   The information that helps identifying a building in a street.